FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 As far as student data, we don't store any of that!

-We've been pretty strategic in what data we store and consume so this isn't really an issue for us in our current model.
+We've been pretty strategic in what data we store and consume so this isn't really an issue for us with our current model.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?